Change Log

 email_processing_instructionsor a scheduled job prompt) rendered in full — no truncation - JSON/object fields pretty-printed for readability

-- Actor details (name, email, session, run) with links back to the originating chat and run
+- Actor details (name, email, session, run) plus the source badge, with links back to the originating chat and run

 This is especially useful for verifying agent-made changes to long-form settings like processing instructions — you can see the exact text the agent wrote, character-for-character.